KOPW

-KOPW (106.9 FM, "Power 106.9") is an Omaha, Nebraska-based rhythmic contemporary radio station.
-It is owned and operated by NRG Media.
-Licensed to Plattsmouth, Nebraska, its studios are located at Dodge Street and 50th Avenue in Midtown Omaha, and its transmitter site is located southeast of Council Bluffs, Iowa.
+KOPW (106.9 FM "Power 106.9") is a commercial radio station licensed to Plattsmouth, Nebraska, and serving the Omaha-Council Bluffs radio market.
+It is owned by NRG Media with studios at 50th and West Dodge in Midtown Omaha.
+It airs a rhythmic contemporary radio format.
+Morning drive time features the nationally syndicated "Breakfast Club."

+KOPW has an effective radiated power (ERP) of 25,000 watts.
+The transmitter is on Ashton Road in Council Bluffs, Iowa.

 History

-Adult standards (1992-1999)
+Adult standards (1992–1999)

-The station was originally KOTD-FM and had an adult standards format from 1992 until November 1999.
+The station signed on the air in 1992.
+Its original call sign was KOTD-FM and it had an adult standards format.
+That lasted until November 1999.

-Adult alternative/alternative (1999-2004)
+Adult alternative/alternative (1999–2004)

-In 1999, the station was sold to Waitt Media (later NRG Media), who in turn, flipped the station to adult album alternative as KCTY ("106-9 The City").
+In 1999, the station was sold to Waitt Media (later NRG Media).
+The new owners flipped the station to adult album alternative (AAA) as KCTY ("106-9 The City").
 By September 2000, KCTY shifted to a more mainstream alternative rock format in the hopes of boosting ratings.

-'80s hits (2004-2005)
+'80s hits (2004–2005)

-On March 12, 2004, at 3 p.m., after stunting with a 24-hour robotic countdown accompanied by "On the Run" by Pink Floyd, it flipped to All-80s Hits as "Retro 106.9".
+On March 12, 2004, at 3 p.m., after stunting with a 24-hour robotic countdown accompanied by "On the Run" by Pink Floyd, the station flipped to All-80s Hits as "Retro 106.9".

-Adult hits (2005-2006)
+Adult hits (2005–2006)

-Just 14 months later, on May 26, 2005, at Noon, the station flipped to adult hits as "106-9 Bob FM."
+Just 14 months later, on May 26, 2005, at noon, the station flipped to adult hits as "106-9 Bob FM."
 The first song on "Bob FM" was "Get This Party Started" by P!nk.

-Rhythmic (2006-present)
+Rhythmic (2006–present)

-On December 31, 2002, their sister station, KBLR-FM, which aired adult contemporary music, began to target the market with an Urban Contemporary format as "Hot 107.7 & 97.3."
-The station, which was unique in that it was the first station in the state of Nebraska playing Hip Hop and R&B music full-time, was signal-challenged from the start, since the 97.3 signal (licensed to Blair, Nebraska) barely covered the metro and the 107.7 frequency was a translator.
+As 2002 ended, KOTD's sister station, KBLR-FM, which aired adult contemporary music, began to target the market with an Urban Contemporary format as "Hot 107.7 & 97.3."
+It was the first commercial station in the state of Nebraska to play Hip Hop and R&B music full-time.
+But it was signal-challenged from the start, since the 97.3 frequency, licensed to Blair, Nebraska, barely covered the metro area, while the 107.7 frequency was a low-powered FM translator.
 Despite the signal deficiencies, the format created the highest ratings and revenue in the history of those signals, and was home of the Russ Parr Morning Show during its tenure.

 On December 29, 2006, at 3 p.m., NRG turned KCTY into the all-new KOPW ("Power 106.9").
-The Rhythmic Contemporary-formatted KOPW is a modified version of the format of "Hot 107.7 & 97.3."
 Based from KBLR playing Hip Hop/R&B, the Urban format tilted over to Rhythmic is "in fashion" with the frequency move.

 With KOPW going Rhythmic, it now puts them in direct competition with Top 40 Mainstream competitors KQCH (who, incidentally, started out as a Rhythmic when they debuted in May 1999), and since 2012, KISO.
 At first, KOPW was reported to R&R as an urban contemporary station, but has since evolved to a broader Rhythmic direction, and in October 2009, was added to both Mediabase and Nielsen BDS' Rhythmic panels.